The first haircut

 In Hinduism it is believed that there is a connection between the hair from birth and bad habits from past lives.
 There is a ceremony called "Mundan" or "Choodakarana" ("Chadakarana") or "Chaula".
 It is a rite or "saṃskāra" when babies get their first haircut.

 Some believe that the Mundan ensures a long life, better future and also protects the child from the evil eye.
-The Mundan is regarded as an act of cleansing the body and soul.
-There are also beliefs that this ceremony ease troubles associated with headache, pains when child gets first teeth etc.
+The Mundan is regarded as an act of cleansing for both body and soul.
+There are also beliefs that this ceremony eases troubles associated with headache, pains when child gets first teeth etc.

-What's the procedure during the Mundan?
+What is the procedure during the Mundan?
 The priest or sometimes the father performs it.
 The mother sits with her child facing west of the sacred fire.
 The priest chants and shaves off part of child's head.
-The rest is shaven by a special barber.
+The rest is shaved by a special barber.